zephy0808/django-marketing-toolkit/README.md

 ### TEMPLATES

-To override the default cms templates, these are the files used for it and you should able to override them by creating a `marketing` folder under your project's `templates` folder.
+The templates are assuming different per project base.
+I intentionally didn't include any css/js so you _need to_ override the default cms templates, these are the files used for it and you should able to override them by creating a `eti_marketing_cms` folder under your project's `templates` folder.
 Here are the default templates that you use:

 * [base.html](eti_marketing_cms/templates/base.html) - Probably should just extends from the project.
 * [landing.html](eti_marketing_cms/templates/landing.html)